bartekus/rencore/README.md

 ## Quick Bootstrapping

-`rust-starter` should compile and run as is.
+`rencore` should compile and run as is.
 You just need to clone the repository.
-A `cargo-generate` template is also [available](https://github.com/rust-starter/rust-starter-generate).
-For a more detailed introduction, check the [Getting Started](https://rust-starter.github.io/#getting-started) guide.
+A `cargo-generate` template is also [available](https://github.com/rencore/rencore-generate).
+For a more detailed introduction, check the [Getting Started](https://rencore.github.io/#getting-started) guide.

 ## How to Contribute